-Google & Facebook login button tools are freely redistributing the data concerning users across the internet without scrutiny.
+Google & Facebook Sign-in button tools are freely redistributing the data concerning users across the internet without scrutiny.

 As we already know, both Facebook and Google store pretty much all of our personal data.
 Some of this information is used to help the user experience, yet it can also lead to unexpected issues.
 The infamous Cambridge analytics scandal is just one demonstration of how data can be used without user awareness.

 After the Cambridge scandal, Google and Facebook drastically decreased the amount of data they share with third parties.
-Now the shared data is only limited to our emails and some limited amount of data.
+Now the shared data is limited to our emails and some basic info.
 Unfortunately for us, consumers, and service users, this doesn’t result in a very personalised experience.